January 10, 2023

 - Notification commenting allows you to reply to comments directly from the YouTube notification window.

-- The comment word cloud gives you a visual representation of what people are saying about your videos.
+- The comment word cloud gives you a visual representation of what people say about your videos.

 - Export video comments to a CSV file to manage.